 We love it when we find people that are just as passionate about healthy living and eating as us; and Melissa Hickey is one of those people.
-Melissa play defender for Melbourne in the AFL Women’s League and is an absolute inspiration when it comes to living a healthy, active life.
-The Organic Place was proud to partner with Melissa during her debut season in the Womens AFL earlier this year and it is a partnership that continues; by providing her with all the organic goodness she needs to fuel her body and be on top of her game.
+Melissa play defender for Melbourne in the AFL Women’s League and recently moved to the Geelong Football club.
+She is an absolute inspiration when it comes to living a healthy, active life.
+The Organic Place was proud to partner with Melissa during her debut season in the Womens AFL earlier and it is a partnership that continues; by providing her with all the organic goodness she needs to fuel her body and be on top of her game.

 Tonight on the blog, Melissa talks to us about her love of sport, women’s health and why eating organic is so important to her.